Four Reasons Why SMBs Go Bankrupt

 Small business owners sometimes forget the importance of having a sound business plan before opening its doors.
 This lack of planning can be a major cause of business failure if not taken seriously.
 A business plan is a guide to running your business properly.
 Without it, you’ll end up lost; think of roaming around a new country without a map.

-A sound business plan should include a description of your business, funding and budget operations, marketing initiatives, competitors, and SWOT analysis.
-Although you’ve made a business plan, don’t stay too rigid, you must also look at the changes of your industry and be flexible or adaptable with the changing times.
+A sound business plan should include a description of your business, funding and budget operations, marketing initiatives, competitors, and a SWOT analysis.
+Although you’ve made a business plan, don’t stay too rigid, you must also look at the changes in your industry and be flexible or adaptable to the changing times.
 There are many business failure stories.
 Don’t want to end up like Nokia.

 Marketing plays a vital role in establishing a small business in people’s minds; having a lack of budget and resources can jeopardise the business.
 If a proper marketing budget for current and future efforts is not set aside from the beginning, it might be difficult to redirect funds from other departments.